Course Content and Outcome Guide for MT 108

 - Special Fee:

 Course DescriptionCovers Statistical Process Control (SPC), including plotting and interpreting charts and dealing with disposition situations.
 Develops understanding of what is meant by common statistical quantities such as mean, median, mode, standard deviation, skew, and also understanding of how common distributions represent real populations.
 Integrates practice performing computer calculation of these structures and their application to SPC.
-Prerequisite: MTH60, WR115.
+Prerequisites: MTH60, WR115.
 Audit available.

 Intended Outcomes for the course